tanmay-pro/SimpleRA/README.md

 PRINT <table_name>
 ```

-- Displays the first PRINT_COUNT (global variable) rows of the table.
+- Displays the first PRINT_COUNT (global variable) rows of the table
 - A smaller number of rows can be printed if the table has only a few rows

 Run: `PRINT B`